Get to know your family's finances

 Create a financial fact sheet or a folder with your products and important documents.
 This includes things like savings accounts and mortgage details and then which provider they are with and all the relevant information such as account numbers.
 It’s also a good idea to have a list of which companies provide your utilities and when your current contracts are running out.
 You could do this on the same spreadsheet or in the same folder as your finances.
 It’s best to secure a spreadsheet like this with a password, just make sure you both know it and it’s memorable!

 People often say ‘you never have enough money to have a baby’, but it’s important to make sure that your income is secure enough for you and a child.
-Research has shown that for couples, raising a baby from when it’s born until age 18 costs over £150,000*.
 If you’re hoping to start a family in the near future, ensure that you’re comfortable with your earnings and that you have an emergency savings pot too.

 One of the first things to remember when having a baby is to make or update any wills that you or your partner have.
 This protects your child in the event of your death so don’t forget to update further if you have any more kids.

 After that, it’s time to think about children’s savings accounts.
 Saving for their future from a young age means time is really on your family’s side.
 Perhaps ask grandparents and other family members to pay into your child’s savings account as an alternative to gifts when they are first born or for their first few birthdays.
 If you're interested in a Junior ISA then perhaps read our guide all about them.

 As they get older and start to receive pocket money, consider checking out our nine money lessons to teach kids article for some specific examples and exercises on how to help them to know how to handle their cash.
 We also have our Money Academy which has a virtual classroom full of lessons for ages 4 all the way up to 14 all about earning, saving and spending money.